 You could scour the market yourself, but with specialist mortgages available to foreign investors, there is a danger of missing out on the best deals.
 A broker can accelerate the process and make it easier, while helping you identify the most appropriate mortgage arrangements for your needs.
-For this we would recommend our preferred partner Liquid Expat, who specialise in providing help to overseas investors and have specific expertise in the German market.
+For this we would recommend our preferred partner Liquid Expat, who specialise in providing help to overseas investors and have specific expertise in securing German mortgages for foreigners.

 STEP 3: SUBMIT SUPPORTING DOCUMENTATION TO YOUR BROKER

 Your broker will steer you on what needs to be submitted and when, according to the specific requirements of the proposed lender.
 Standard ID details usually consist of a passport and two-year address history.

 On the personal financial side, this is likely to consist of a self-disclosure (Selbstauskunft) questionnaire, and proof of earnings.
 For self-employed individuals, typical requirements include two years’ of balance sheets in addition to the previous year’s tax return.
 You will also need to provide proof (in the form of bank statements) that you have equity to cover the loan deposit.

 You will also be asked to provide details of the proposed property such as size, location and estimated time to completion.